Hardware Features and Behavior Related to Speculative Execution

 On processors with enhanced IBRS, an RSB overwrite sequence may not suffice to prevent the predicted target of a near return from using an RSB entry created in a less privileged predictor mode.
 Software can prevent this by enabling SMEP (for transitions from user mode to supervisor mode) and by having IA32_SPEC_CTRL.IBRS set during VM exits.
 Processors with enhanced IBRS still support the usage model where IBRS is set only in the OS/VMM for OSes that enable SMEP.
 To do this, such processors will manage guest behavior such that it cannot control the RSB after a VM exit once IBRS is set, even if IBRS was not set at the time of the VM exit.
 If the guest has cleared IBRS, the hypervisor should set IBRS after the VM exit, just as it would do on processors supporting IBRS but not enhanced IBRS.
 As with IBRS, enhanced IBRS does not prevent software from affecting the predicted target of an indirect branch executed at the same predictor mode.
 For such cases, software should use the IBPB command, described in the Indirect Branch Predictor Barrier (IBPB) section.

 On processors with enhanced IBRS support, Intel recommends that IBRS be set to 1 and left set.
-The traditional IBRS model of setting IBRS only during ring 0 execution is just as secure on processors with enhanced IBRS support as it is on processors with basic IBRS, but the WRMSRs on ring transitions and/or VM exit/entry will cost performance compared to just leaving IBRS set.
+The traditional IBRS model of setting IBRS only during ring 0 execution is just as secure on processors with enhanced IBRS support as it is on processors without enhanced IBRS, but the WRMSRs on ring transitions and/or VM exit/entry will cost performance compared to just leaving IBRS set.
 Again, there is no need to use STIBP when IBRS is set.
 However, IBPB should still be used when switching to a different application/guest that does not trust the last application/guest that ran on a particular hardware thread.

 Guests in a VM migration pool that includes hardware without enhanced IBRS may not have IA32_ARCH_CAPABILITIES.IBRS_ALL (enhanced IBRS) enumerated to them, and thus may use the traditional IBRS usage model of setting IBRS only in ring 0.
 For performance reasons, once a guest has been shown to frequently write IA32_SPEC_CTRL, we do not recommend that the VMM cause a VM exit on such WRMSRs.
 The VMM running on processors that support enhanced IBRS should allow the IA32_SPEC_CTRL-writing guest to control guest IA32_SPEC_CTRL.
 The VMM should thus set IBRS after VM exits from such guests to protect itself (or use alternative techniques like retpoline, secret removal, or indirect branch removal).